 Cold Mountain thundereggs come from the Sierra Mountains between the cities of Aguascalientes and Zacatecas, Mexico.

-When you hear the word thundereggs, most people quickly associate them with baseball size geode-type stones filled with agate.
+When you hear the word thundereggs, most people quickly associate them with baseball-sized geode-type stones filled with agate.
 In this case, this material is just a slight bit different.
 This material looks like a bunch of golf balls and marbles all clustered together in a big muddy clump!
 Once you cut one open though, you will see all the beauty in it.

 Cold Mountain Thundereggs vs. Butterfly Jasper

 When buying rough, you won’t really know what’s inside until you cut it.
-You can look for pieces with more orbs showing on the outside, and some with possible pieces broken off so you can see the patterns inside.
+You can look for pieces with more orbs showing on the outside and some with possible pieces broken off so you can see the patterns inside.
 Each piece will always be different, there will be no two slabs the same.

 When cutting slabs, there is no real direction to clamp the stone into the saw for a certain pattern, so position the material in the vice that best fits the saw.
-Because of the awkward round shapes the rough comes in, sometimes using wood wedges to secure the stone in the vice is advisable.
+Because of the awkward round shapes that the rough comes in, sometimes using wood wedges to secure the stone in the vice is advisable.

 Testing for Fractures Pays Off